-Unless if the lease stipulates that any break in the lease results in loss of the deposit.
+Unless the lease stipulates that any lease break results in loss of your security deposit.

 Who owns the security deposit?

 On signing the lease and handing over your deposit, it is supposed to be held in trust by the landlord.
-It should not be commingled, with the landlord’s money, and the name and address of the bank in which it is kept should be included, in the lease, the account number and amount plus interest.
-The bank must also be located, in NY State.
+It should not be commingled with the landlord’s money, and the name and address of the bank in which kept should be noted in the lease, the account number, and amount plus interest.
+The bank must also be located in NY State.

 How can I ensure I get my security deposit back?

-There is no full-proof way to ensure you get your deposit back.
-But you can better protect yourself by doing the following:
+There is no full-proof way to ensure your deposit back refund, but you can better protect yourself by doing the following.

 Carefully read your lease

-Before signing your lease agreement read it correctly to make sure you understand what your freedoms are as a renter.
+Read your lease agreement carefully before signing.
+Make sure you understand what your freedoms and responsibilities as a renter.
 If you wish to make updates like painting or putting nails in the walls, make sure the lease allows it.
-Any violations of the lease will be held as grounds for withholding the deposit.
+Violations of the lease will be held as grounds for withholding the deposit.

 What if my landlord won’t return my deposit?

-The landlord; is allowed to hold the deposit for a; “reasonable” amount of time.
-This usually means 30 days or can be longer depending on what the lease states.
-If your landlord refuses or doesn’t reply write a letter demanding it back.
+The landlord; allowed to hold the deposit for a; “reasonable” amount of time.
+It usually means 30 days or can be longer depending on what the lease states.
+If your landlord refuses or doesn’t reply, write a letter demanding it back.